biocad/openapi3/README.md

 ## Usage

-This library is intended to be used for decoding and encoding Swagger 2.0 API specifications as well as manipulating them.
+This library is intended to be used for decoding and encoding OpenApi 3.0.3 specifications as well as manipulating them.

 Please refer to [haddock documentation](http://hackage.haskell.org/package/openapi3).